-- Learnerships are pretty trendy because they’re AWESOME…they cover pretty much every industry.
-You learn and earn, meaning while you’re being trained on a recognised industry qualification, you need to work.
+- Learnerships are pretty AWESOME…they cover pretty much every industry.
+You learn and earn, meaning while you’re being trained on a recognized industry qualification, you need to work.
 That’s the trade-off.

 - A company gains BEE points and tax rebates for hosting you for the duration of the learnership.
 Although many companies can apply for funding to pay for the training, most companies pay and then go through a process of claims.

 - The company may or may not employ you when your learnership ends and they are not required to pay you a stipend that is the equivalent of a salary as you are there to learn and gain experience.